Michigan Attorneys Helping Companies With State Funded Construction Projects

 Helping Construction Companies Stay in Compliance with the Law

 Legal compliance with state-funded projects can be confusing.
-There are many requirements, and those requirements change.
-Our law firm stays current with legal requirements so that we can advise our clients and help them stay in compliance.
+There are many requirements, and those requirements often change.
+Our law firm understands the current legal requirements so that we can advise our clients and help them stay in compliance.

 Located in Troy, Michigan, our firm serves individuals and companies involved in business, construction, manufacturing, and real estate transactions and disputes.
 Our construction law attorneys provide our clients with a high level of knowledge and experience.
 Contact us online to set up a telephone or office consultation to discuss your legal needs.